And when the ark of the Lord was come into the city of David,

 There is Mary: Mediatrix and Dispensatrix of grace.
 These titles signify that, by God’s special ordinance, all the graces merited by Christ for our salvation are conferred and distributed foremost through the factual mediation of his mother.
 These are the actual graces that Christ pours out to us through the Holy Spirit for an increase in our sanctification or justification by Mary’s moral influence with her divine Son.
 Mary’s association with her divine Son is moral in nature.
 Our Blessed Lady co-operates with him by her maternal prayerful intercession in applying saving grace to all people in spiritual need according to God’s will.
 Mary co-operated in the same way when she, in charity and the state of grace, freely consented to be the mother of our Lord for the redemption of mankind in the shadow of the Cross on Calvary (Lk 2:34-35).

 Sacramental grace is communicated by the valid and fruitful reception of any of the seven sacraments.
 A distinctive sacramental grace is imparted by each of the sacraments in accordance with their respective purpose in the supernatural life of the soul.
 The actual graces given upon the reception of the sacraments efficaciously sanctify the soul making it just.
 The faithful, however, do not receive graces that are physically channeled through supernaturally transformed properties naturally intrinsic to Mary, as they are conferred, for instance, by the application of the sacramental water of baptism or the oil of chrismation.
-On the contrary, the graces that they receive through her mediation are a share in those graces which she herself has received from the Holy Spirit without making any physical contact with her.
+On the contrary, the graces that they receive through her mediation are a share of those graces which she herself has received from the Holy Spirit without making any physical contact with her.

 Sanctifying grace is the supernatural state of being by the efficacious infusion of God’s grace which permeates the soul.
-Sanctifying grace is a quality of the soul effected by the activity of the Holy Spirit through His efficacious actual graces.
+Sanctifying grace is a quality of the soul created by the activity of the Holy Spirit through His efficacious actual graces.
 If then, one should happen to receive an actual grace by touching the hem of Mary’s mantle, that grace would be contained in this sacramental garment as a supernatural healing property of it and not in Mary herself, though she would undoubtedly be endowed with that same grace which effects the supernatural quality of her soul through the working of the Holy Spirit.
 In the same way, many people were cured of their illnesses and liberated from demonic oppression or possession simply by touching the handkerchiefs that were used by Paul to wipe sweat from his body and the aprons he wore (Acts 19:12).

 When we place our faith in the powerful intercession of the Blessed Virgin Mary, on the other hand, we are essentially placing our faith in her divine Son who has granted his mother the maternal prerogative of morally channeling the dispensation of his grace, so that we may continue to abide in his love by faithfully observing all his commandments (Jn 15:9-10).
 Christ’s redemptive work in our souls continues from the time we are baptized and through our pilgrimage of faith, as we grow in spiritual perfection to attain our salvation by bearing fruit and persevering in grace to the end (Col 1:11-12; 3:9-10).
 The grace of final perseverance is one of the many actual graces we can receive through the intercessory prayers of our loving Blessed Mother by her supernatural merits if only we humbly implore her intercession as her Son desires (Prov 15:29).